Show your heart some love

 - Dark-colored beans.
 Think kidney or black beans, which are high in fiber, B vitamins, minerals and more.
 Let them star in soups, stews and chili.

 - Red wine.
-A four-ounce glass (up to two for men and one for women per day) can help improve good (HDL) cholesterol levels, thanks to a compound in the skins called resveratrol.
-You also can get resveratrol from non-alcohol sources, like natural peanut butter and grapes.
+A five-ounce glass (up to two for men and one for women per day) can help improve good (HDL) cholesterol levels, thanks to a compound in the skins called resveratrol.
+But experts recommend that if you don't drink alcohol, this isn't a reason to start.
+You also can get resveratrol without drinking from non-alcohol sources like peanuts, grapes, blueberries and cranberries.

 Ah, but there's more than just eating the right foods.
 Even the most heart-healthy foods and beverages should be enjoyed in moderation, so watch those portion sizes.
 Your heart will love you for it.